 American Sheep Industry Convention in Fort Worth, TX

 July 31, 1936, at ten o'clock in the morning, 21 ladies in attendance at the Thirty-Second Annual Convention of the Wyo.
 Wool Growers Association, at Sheridan, Wyo., met in the dining room of Crescent Hotel and organized an Auxiliary to the Association.
 Mrs. J.R.
 Eliason, President of the Women's Auxiliary to the National Association was

 present to discuss with the group the purposes and objectives of such an organization.

 Mrs. P.J.
-Quealy of Kemmerer, Wyo., was elected President and Mrs. Helen Juel of Rock Springs,
+Quealy of Kemmerer, Wyo., was elected President and Mrs. Helen Juel of